Fastest ascent of Kilimanjaro

 Youngest person to reach the summit

+There are now two contenders for this record.
 On 21 January 2008 Keats Boyd from Los Angeles successfully hauled his seven-year-old body up to the summit of Africa’s highest mountain – and in doing so became the youngest person ever to reach the top of Kilimanjaro.

 An impressive feat, not least because in breaking the record Keats must also have broken all sorts of rules, including the one that says you have to be at least ten to climb Kili!